Archive for August 1940

 Wednesday 7 August 1940

 Convoy reconnaissances.
 Convoy off Cromer attacked.
 Night: Widespread raids from Thames Estuary to Aberdeen and from Poole, Dorset, to Land’s End and Liverpool.
 Weather: Mainly fair with cloud and thunderstorms in eastern districts.
 South-eastern districts cloudy.
 Winds variable.
-Main Activity: At 0635 hours, a convoy off Cromer was attacked.
-Hurricanes of No. 46 Squadron observed […]
+Enemy Action by Day The main Luftwaffe action during the day centred on convoy reconnaissance and one […]

 Read more